-For the fiscal year, LASERS investment portfolio realized a gross-of-fees, time-weighted return on investment assets of 35.6%.
-The plan earned an annualized return of 11.5% for the five-year period, 8.0% for the seven-year period, 8.7% for the ten-year period, and 8.3% for the thirty-year period.
+For the fiscal year, LASERS investment portfolio realized a gross-of-fees, time-weighted return on investment assets of -7.2%.
+The plan earned an annualized return of 12.2% for the two-year period, 8.2% for the six-year period, and 7.8% for the ten-year period.
 The foundation of the Investment Division is the asset allocation chosen by the Board of Trustees, which is comprehensively studied, monitored, and adjusted to produce an optimal mix of assets in order to maximize returns while minimizing risk.
 A more detailed exhibit of investment performance and a summary of LASERS Statement of Investment Objectives can be found in the Investment Section of this report.